 Ramblers also have course requirements for participants in activities that go into avalanche terrain, they may be read here.

 Participants may find the checklist from the American Avalanche Institute helpful: Backcountry Avalanche Checklist.

 The material listed in the following topics is intended to provide additional information on safe travel in avalanche terrain:

-Several organizations provide courses in safe travel in avalanche terrain.
-The Canadian Avalanche Association (CAA) does not certify courses or instructors.
-As part of the Instructor Agreement the instructor signed with the CAA, you should receive a book on Avalanche Safety as part of the course.
-Bring this to the attention of the Instructor, or the Canadian Avalanche Association if necessary.
-The CAA has set standards for course materials only.
-The CAA website has a list of organizations providing courses:
+Several organizations provide courses to manage risk in avalanche terrain.
+Avalanche Canada does not certify courses or instructors, rather they set standards for course materials.
+As part of the Instructor Agreement the instructor signed with Avalanche Canada, you should receive a book on Avalanche Risk Management as part of the course.
+Bring this to the attention of the Instructor, or Avalanche Canada if necessary.
+The Avalanche Canada website has a list of organizations providing courses:

 The following web sites are an example of two providers in the local area that RMRA members have used:

 Avalanche Risk Management videos

 Backcountry Access, an American equipment manufacturer, has a number of videos on various topics in their Companion Rescues series